zachjesus/Project-Gutenberg-Full-Text-Search/README.md

 https://github.com/user-attachments/assets/4e75d60b-e6ca-4ba6-a72d-c112ecfef28f

-Video of server running on a server with 1GB ram and 1 core CPU.
-Search returns results with FULL metadata in around 20-30ms in most cases.
+Video of DB and Search Engine Interface running on a server with 1GB ram and 1 core CPU.
+Search returns results with FULL metadata in around 20-30ms in most cases even on minimal hardware.

 ## Requirements